Curiosity, Perspective, and Compassion

-How one student’s questions about who was included in Multiple Sclerosis (MS) research studies led to a friendship, a published paper, and the start of a career in medicine.
+How one student’s curiosity led to the start of a career in medicine

-“What we found,” she says, “is that, in the large phase 3 trials that supported the approval of MS medications between 1995 and 2020, non-White people were significantly underrepresented and also underreported in trial publications.
-Since our paper was published, I have had the opportunity to present our findings at a number of national medical conferences, and the discussions around our observations, and ways in which studies can be designed and supported to address this historical reality in future work have been fantastic.
+“What we found,” shares Helen, “is that in the large phase 3 trials that supported the approval of MS medications between 1995 and 2020, non-White people were significantly underrepresented and also underreported in trial publications.
+Since our paper was published, I have had the opportunity to present our findings at a number of national medical conferences, and the discussions around our observations and ways in which studies can be designed and supported to address this historical reality in future work have been fantastic.
 How a study is designed helps determine how patients are recruited to participate, where studies are made available, and how a study is described and represented to different communities.
 By making inclusivity a goal, we will almost certainly enrich what these future studies will be able to reveal.”

 Helen believes that the conversations the paper to which she contributed helped facilitate, the focus on inclusivity and representation in medical research and in medicine as a profession, the multi-disciplinary team she joined in Dell Med’s Multiple Sclerosis Imaging and Outcomes Lab, and Dr. Freeman’s compassionate, relationship-based approach to caring for MS patients are all parts of a single, important theme.